DaveParillo/OpenDSA/RST/en/Glossary.rst

       If either or both of the children does not exist, then a null pointer is stored.

+   polymorphism
+      An :term:`object-oriented programming <object-oriented programming paradigm>`
+      term meaning *one name, many forms*.
+      It describes the ability of software to change its behavior dynamically.
+Two basic forms exist:
+      :term:`run-time polymorphism` and :term:`compile-time polymorphism`.

    poset
       Another name for a :term:`partially ordered set`.